The School of International Affairs (SIA) offers s joint J.D./M.I.A. program with Penn State Law, which is located in the same building as SIA.

 Students must complete the Graduate School application.
 The following are required of M.I.A. applicants: (1) a bachelor's degree from a U.S. regionally accredited institution or (2) a postsecondary degree that is equivalent to a U.S. baccalaureate degree earned from an officially recognized degree-granting international institution.
 There is no standard prescribed undergraduate curriculum.
 All applicants will submit GRE scores, two letters of recommendation and a personal statement addressing their reasons for pursuing a graduate degree in international affairs and discussing their plans and goals.
 Upon the student's request, the LSAT may replace the GRE for joint degree admissions purposes.
 More detailed information on the SIA admissions process can be found here.

-Students must complete the following Penn State applications, along with any other requirements in the college specific admissions requirements section above.
+Students must complete the Penn State Law application and the Penn State Graduate School application, along with any other requirements in the college specific admissions requirements section above.
 These applications may be completed simultaneously during the time you are applying to the law school OR you may hold off on applying to the graduate school until your first year of law school.

 International applicants are required to submit English proficiency test scores, unless they are from one of the countries listed as "exempt" on the Graduate School's English proficiency page: